 "The leaders who ignited the transformations from good to great did not first figure out where to drive the bus and then get people to take it there.
 No, they first got the right people on the bus (and the wrong people off the bus)”

-No matter how talented someone may have been before your promotion, if they’re now creating a toxic, negative environment, you have to make a change.
+No matter how talented someone may have been before your promotion, if they're now creating a toxic, negative environment, or you feel you cannot trust them because they undermine you, you have to make a change.
 This is especially true if they are a manager.

 Gallup has found a manager's attitude and level of engagement directly impacts the engagement of their team: